Hugh Hefner: Politics and philanthropy

+In 1964, Hefner established the Hugh M. Hefner Foundation to "facilitate individual rights in our democratic society".
+The foundation funded Marty Goddard's prototype of the rape kit as part of its efforts to support women's empowerment.
+Additionally, the Hugh M. Hefner First Amendment Award was created by Christie Hefner "to honor individuals who have made significant contributions in the vital effort to protect and enhance First Amendment rights for Americans."

 Hefner debated The Playboy Philosophy with William F. Buckley Jr., on Firing Line in Episode 26, recorded on September 12, 1966.

-The Hugh M. Hefner First Amendment Award was created by Christie Hefner "to honor individuals who have made significant contributions in the vital effort to protect and enhance First Amendment rights for Americans."

-He donated and raised money for the Democratic Party.
+Hefner donated and raised money for the Democratic Party.
 In 2011, he referred to himself as an independent due to dissatisfaction with both the Democratic and Republican parties.
 Nonetheless, in 2012, he supported Barack Obama's reelection campaign.

 In 1978, Hefner helped organize fund-raising efforts that led to the restoration of the Hollywood Sign.
 He hosted a gala fundraiser at the Playboy Mansion and contributed $27,000 (or 1/9 of the total restoration costs) by purchasing the letter Y in a ceremonial auction.

+Hefner stated in a 2000 interview with Playboy, "It's perfectly clear to me that religion is a myth.
+It's something we have invented to explain the inexplicable."
+Lee Strobel, a Christian author who interviewed Hefner regarding his theological positions, later described Hefner as having a "very minimalistic, deistic view of God."

 Hefner donated $100,000 to the University of Southern California's School of Cinematic Arts to create a course called "Censorship in Cinema", and $2 million to endow a chair for the study of American film.
 In 2007, the university's audiovisual archive at the Norris Theater received a donation from Hefner and was renamed to the Hugh M. Hefner Moving Image Archive in his honor.

 Both through his charitable foundation and individually, Hefner also contributed to charities and other organizations outside the sphere of politics and publishing, throwing fundraiser events for Much Love Animal Rescue as well as Generation Rescue, an anti-vaccinationist campaign organization supported by Jenny McCarthy.